About this course

 In the Graduate Certificate in Health Informatics and Digital Health students work with teaching staff who are nationally and internationally recognised health informatics researchers and highly regarded digital health industry experts.
 The course offers engagement with senior specialists in healthcare IT from public and private sector organisations, and insights into leadership, innovation and research.

-The Graduate Certificate in Health Informatics and Digital Health is offered for part-time study and may be completed part-time over 1 or 2 years.
-Some subjects run in the evenings on the Parkville campus.
-Some subjects are available for fully online study.
-Some class sizes between 20 and 60 encourage workshop / seminar modes of group interaction.
+The Graduate Certificate in Health Informatics and Digital Health is offered for full-time or part-time study.
+It may be completed part-time over 1 or 2 years, starting in semester 1 or 2 each year.
+Or it can be taken full-time during the second half of each year.
+All subjects are available for fully online study.
+Some subjects also offer campus-based classes; nevertheless it is possible to complete the required learning and assessment remotely - accessing instructions and resources, and participating in discussions and webinars, in the online learning management system.
+Class sizes between 20 and 60 encourage workshop / seminar modes of group interaction, whether you are online or on-campus.

 Students enrolled in the Graduate Certificate in Health Informatics and Digital Health become part of an interprofessional group of graduate students from different health workforce backgrounds, biosciences, information systems and information technology, and other fields.
 Within this group it is possible for students to pursue more clinical or more technical interests during their studies, depending on their backgrounds and career plans.